 The Solomon Asch Experiment proved with the finality of a physics lab that 3/4 of educated Americans will lie about the length of a line just to go along with a crowd.
 That makes them easy prey for Republicans, Democrats and other coercive demagogues.
 This measured aspect of ordinary human nature makes it all the more crucial that those able to reason by reality exercise integrity and judgment in voting and discussing platform planks.
 Only one in four individuals is resistant to the influence of social pressure in overriding objective individual judgment.

-Every time I vote libertarian I am mathematically certain that I am changing bad laws 6 to 36 times as effectively as the same-old-kleptocracy alternative.
-When others puzzle at my bumper sticker or see my previous LP votes recorded in history, they will shed 15% of the cowardice that keeps them from passing independent judgment.
+Every time I vote libertarian I am mathematically certain that I am changing bad laws 6 to 36 (or 10,000 as in 1972) times as effectively as the same-old-kleptocracy alternative.
+When others puzzle at my bumper sticker or see my previous LP votes recorded in history, they will shed 25% of the cowardice that keeps them from passing independent judgment.
 This spoiler vote effect is a win-win situation for me, just as opposing the libertarian platform planks is a lose-lose proposition for prohibitionist kleptocracy candidates.
 Libertarian candidate Gary Johnson (just one among the hundreds of LP candidates running in this election) is now polling HIGHER than the entire US Congress!

 The Prohibition Party sets the agenda for the GOP, and the Communist Party USA sets the agenda for the Democratic Party.
 Visit their websites and see.
 There is but one nonviolent way to counteract their social pressure guiding application of the force of law as deadly coercion.
 That option is to support the political party that defends individual rights rather than drink the cyanide Kool-Aid altruism pushed by stale ideologies of Left and Right.
 Are these the people you want making decisions about government use of force on YOU?